joinpursuit/AC_4_Web/bridge/lessons/01_values.md

 > A: It will rain tomorrow.
 > B: It did not rain today.

-Each statment is either true or false, which corresponds to the boolean values in javascript.
+Each statment is either true or false, which corresponds to the boolean values in JavaScript.
 To check whether both are true, we would use `&&`.

 ```js
 > 1 === 1 && 2 === 2